About Live On Chocolate

 I’m not sure how this happened, maybe it was the shows, maybe it was talk around the town, but stores started calling me!
 The first one was a large chain of 9 stores, scattered throughout Southern Ontario.
 I was faced with my second dilemma.
 I knew my bike and I were not able to deliver, so I came up with a harebrained scheme and hired my friend and his car to deliver all over the countryside.

 I knew it was time, I could finally quit my part time job and expand.
 I searched for a kitchen space, and realized that this was an expense I could not afford.
 Still having no financial backing, and nobody to help me out, I ran into my third dilemma.
 Where could I find a kitchen within this tiny budget?
 It was clear, there were no kitchens, but I could afford a 300 square foot basement apartment in an old bank on the Danforth.
 I mustered up the money to bring in the local handyman and bring this basement apt. up to commercial kitchen code.
 I know that kitchen well.
 Sometimes it felt as though I lived there.

 Today I make puddings that I call Power Puddings in an assortment of flavours including Chocolate Cashew, Raspberry, Caramel Mocha, Coconut Lime, and Chocolate Avocado.
 My cakes are extraordinary.
 And the Tiramisu is better than the real deal.
-I can’t forget my avocado pops.
-They sell out everywhere.
-That’s right, avocado.
-But wait – I also put spinach in it.
-It might sound crazy, but you gotta try them!
-They are the best summer treat ever!
-And of course I still make delicious raw chocolate.
-Keeping in tradition, all of my products are completely raw, organic and fair trade – free from gluten, dairy, soy, corn, and eggs.
+And of course I still make delicious award winning chocolate.
+Keeping in tradition, all of my products are completely organic and direct trade – free from gluten, dairy, soy, corn, and eggs.